NYULibraries/dlts-open-square/README.md

 ## Build

-Hugo contains the original content (in the _content_ directory), and also compiles it into HTML (here, in the _docs_ directory.)

-If refreshing the content (pulling it from latest epub metadata):

-* Clone the JSON found here:  https://github.com/NYULibraries/dlts-epub-metadata

-* Run a script to transform that JSON to .md files cd _setup_scripts sh ./processSupaduJson.sh ../../dlts-epub-metadata

 To build: use the hugo command, with the -e (environment) option, and one of the environments set up in config directory, for example
  * hugo --enableGitInfo --cleanDestinationDir --ignoreCache -e local